digitalpeer/tinycom/README.md

 License
 -------
-tinycom is licensed under GPL Version 3.
+TinyCom is licensed under GPL Version 3.
 See the `LICENSE.txt` file.  `qt.py` is licensed under 3-clause BSD.